carpentries-incubator/python-interactive-data-visualizations/_extras/guide.md

 ### If you have limited time

-If this lesson should last for strictly 1 hour, it is highly recommended that you have learners complete Episode 1 (Create a New Environment) before the lesson begins, as a part of Setup.
+If this lesson should last for strictly less than 2 hours, it is highly recommended that you have learners complete Episode 2 (Create a New Environment) before the lesson begins, as a part of Setup.
+You could even include it as part of an "Installation Office Hour" where learners get all set up and prepared before the workshop starts.

+If you are teaching Episode 2 (Create a New Environment) during the workshop, be advised that this is the part where you most likely to need helpers to resolve any difficulties or technical problems learners may have.
+It also may eat up extra time as the learners try to get their environments set up.

 ### This lesson assumes familiarity with python and pandas